List of Phineas and Ferb characters: Phineas Flynn

 Phineas Flynn (voiced by Vincent Martella) is the main character of the series.
 He has red hair.
 His age is not mentioned.
 Phineas, along with his stepbrother Ferb Fletcher, star in the A-Plot of every episode.
 The series concerns Phineas's attempts to avoid boredom by finding something new to do every day of the summer vacation.
-He does this with his less-talkative stepbrother Ferb, and often with many other neighborhood children.
+He does this with his much less-talkative stepbrother Ferb, and often with many other neighborhood children.
 He is known to be very selfless and energetic.
-Phineas has many catch phrases like "Oh, there you are, Perry" or "Hey, Ferb!
+Phineas has many catch phrases like "Oh, there you are, Perry." or "Hey, Ferb!
 I know what we're going to do today!" and "Hey, where's Perry?".

 Phineas comes from a blended family.
 The creators chose this arrangement because they considered it underused in children's programming as well as from Marsh's experiences in one.
 As a character, Phineas has received a positive critical response, with one reviewer describing him and his brother as a "comical pairing."
 Phineas appears in Phineas and Ferb merchandise, including plush toys, t-shirts, and a video game.